 After analyzing communication in different big data tools, we abstract a collective communication layer from the original computation models.
 Then with this abstraction, we build Map-Collective model to improve the performance and expressiveness of big data tools.

 Using K-Means Clustering, Force-directed Graph Drawing and WDA-SMACOF, we used the collective communication abstraction and the Map-Collective model to demonstrate that these applications can be simply expressed with the combination of collective communication operations.
-Through experiments on the Big Red II supercomputer, we show that we can scale these applications to 128 nodes with 4096 processors.
-The speedup in most tests is close to linear on 64 nodes and in some tests the speedup can even remain linear on 128 nodes.
+Through experiments on the Big Red II supercomputer, we show that we can scale these applications to 128 nodes with 4096 cores.
+The speedup in most tests is close to linear.

 Map-Collective [][] communication layer is designed in a pluggable, infrastructure agnostic way and can be used within Hadoop and HPC applications.
 Harp [Qiu and Zhang 2014] building on Iterative MapReduce Twister [Ekanayake et al. 2010b] is an open source collective communication library which can be plugged into Hadoop.
 With this plug-in, Map-Reduce jobs can be transformed into Map-Collective jobs and users can invoke efficient in memory message passing operations such as collective communication (e.g. broadcast and group-by) and point-to-point communication directly in Map tasks.
-For the first time, Map-Collective brings high performance to ABDS in a clear communication abstraction, which did not exist before in the Hadoop ecosystem.
+For the first time, Map-Collective brings high performance to the Apache Big Data Stack in a clear communication abstraction, which did not exist before in the Hadoop ecosystem.
 We expect Harp to equal MPI performance with straightforward optimizations.
+Note that these ideas will allow simple modifications of Mahout library that will drastically improve the typical low parallel performance of Mahout; this demonstrates value of building new abstractions into Hadoop rather than developing a totally new infrastructure as we did in our prototype Twister system.

+Future work will also look at including the high performance dataflow communication libraries being developed for simulation (exascale) and incorporate them as implementations in the Map-Collective abstraction.
+We will extend the work on fault tolerance to evaluate the current best practice in MPI, Spark and Hadoop.
+We are working with several application groups and will extend the data abstractions to for example include those needed in pixel and spatial problems.

 REFERENCES